 Just found an absolutely COOL website – especially for any of your birth/symbol/art junkies!
 This is just perfect.
 The site is called Visualizing Birth.
 It’s a collection of art and images relating to birth.
 And includes articles about birth as they relate to the images.
 The subconscious mind is the most powerful part of our mind and it’s also sometimes the most misunderstood.
 Keep Reading.

 No matter what type of birth you desire whether it be home, hospital, birth center, with or without medication….it is a common goal to want to labor less.
 These various steps help pregnant mothers labor more smoothly.
-Coincidentally, these are all things that we teach about in HypnoBirthing® Childbirth Education Classes.
+Coincidentally, these are all things that I teach about in my Better Birth Hypnobirthing PLUS course.
 I have listed the points for consideration.
 Keep Reading